Oliver Stone: Directorial style and legacy

 Many of Stone's films focus on controversial American political issues during the late 20th century, and as such were considered contentious at the times of their releases.
 Known for a bold editing style, his films often combine different camera and film formats within a single scene, as demonstrated in JFK (1991), Natural Born Killers (1994) and Nixon (1995).
 Roger Ebert called Stone "a filmmaker of feverish energy and limitless technical skills, able to assemble a bewildering array of facts and fancies and compose them into a film without getting bogged down."
-Owen Gleiberman, who named Nixon the best film of 1995, praised Stone as the most thrilling filmmaker of his era, writing that his movies don't merely entertain, but emotionally and psychologically absorb the audience.
-Gleiberman likened their impact to the intensity of drugs and commended Stone for uniquely capturing the chaotic thought patterns of the modern mind.
+Owen Gleiberman, who named Nixon the best film of 1995, praised Stone as the most thrilling filmmaker of his era, writing that his movies don't merely entertain, but emotionally and psychologically absorb the audience, similar to the intensity of drugs.

 According to Quentin Tarantino, Stone's films are assertive and impactful, meant to make audiences think deeply about their subjects.
 He compared him to Stanley Kramer, a socially conscious filmmaker from the 1950s and ’60s, except, "Kramer was kind of a clumsy filmmaker and Oliver Stone is cinematically brilliant."
 Two of Tarantino's favorite films, Year of the Dragon (1985) and 8 Million Ways to Die (1986), were written by Stone.
+Filmmakers Ari Aster and Christopher Nolan have also cited Stone as an influence on their directing.
 In a retrospective essay, writer and professor Kiese Laymon argued that Stone constantly subverted portrayals of white saviorism and American masculinity in his filmography, while The Washington Post once described him as "Costa-Gavras meets Frank Capra [...] as fluent with polemic as he is with throat-catching emotion."

-Stone was ranked #12 on Vulture's "100 Best Screenwriters of All-Time" and #43 on Entertainment Weekly's "50 Greatest Directors," the latter calling him "Orson Welles with a sociopolitical ax to grind."
+Stone was ranked #12 on Vulture's 100 Best Screenwriters of All-Time and #43 on Entertainment Weekly's 50 Greatest Directors, the latter calling him "Orson Welles with a sociopolitical ax to grind."